browser icon

 Jan 15 I didn’t want to walk too much.
 So I took a bus to Teahupoo, the surfing venue of the 2024 Olympic Games.
 I was told Bus 31 would arrive around 9am.
 I was at the stop by 8:40am but did not know the exact location.
 Then I was told it had just departed.
 I waited 100 minutes for the next one that arrived at 10am.
 By the time I arrived at Taravao, the connecting Bus 23 to Teahupoo just pulled away from the terminal at 11:30am.
 I waited till 12:20pm for the next bus.
 Alas, the whole morning was spent on waiting for a bus and on the bus!

 The ride to Teahupoo is nice and different from the one to Tautira.
 The coastline is prettier with some lodges.
 I spent over an hour in Teahupoo looking at the beach and waves.
 I took the 2pm bus to Taravao and Bus 30 to Papeete: the whole journey took well over two hours!
 By the time I got back to the ship, it was about 4:30 pm.
 I have travelled around Tahiti Nui twice on bus.
-I always like to travel like the locals: it provides me with a slow but interesting way to get to know the place and feel the pulse of the Tahitians.
-There is always loud music and singing and the passengers know each other.
+A bus ride provides me with a slow but interesting way to get to know the place and feel the pulse of the Tahitians.
+There is always loud music and singing in the bus!
+It was nice to see passengers greeting each other and the bus driver knew exactly where the passengers would get off.

 Comments are closed.